codingdave/SortPhotosWithXmp/README.md

 # SortPhotosWithXmpByExifDate
 Sort your Photos and Videos by exif time.
-If you have .xmp files, this tool will place them accordingly, preserving the Image<->Xmp locality.
+If you have .xmp files, this tool will place them accordingly, preserving the Image<->Xmp relation.

-Challenges it will tackle:
+Challenges it can deal with:
 * No timestamp found: We try different fields of metadata (exif, iptc, ...).
 Still a datetime might be missing.
 Images for which we do not find the datetime will be placed in NoTimeFound/image/image.jpg
 * duplicates: This might happen if you have the same image (so also same metadata) at 2 different directories, as they will be copied next to each other.
 Since this might be a duplicate that you want to resolve first, they are placed in FileAlreadyExistsError/image/image.jpg and FileAlreadyExistsError/image/image_1.jpg, FileAlreadyExistsError/image/image_2.jpg ...
 * Metadata issues: If reading the metadata fails or there is an unknown medatata entry the image is placed at MetaDataError/image/image.jpg